lethal-guitar/RigelEngine/BUILDING.md

 :exclamation: Make sure to read [Running on Raspberry Pi](https://github.com/lethal-guitar/RigelEngine/wiki/Running-on-Raspberry-Pi-and-Odroid-Go-Advance#raspberry-pi) for information on how to achieve best performance!

 To build on the Pi itself, I recommend Raspbian (aka Raspberry Pi OS) _Buster_.
-Older versions like Stretch don't have recent enough versions of CMake, Boost and Gcc.
+Older versions like Stretch don't have recent enough versions of CMake and Gcc.

 Installing the dependencies on Buster works exactly like [on Ubuntu](#linux-build-instructions-194).